openjs-foundation/cross-project-council/meetings/breakout_meetings/2019-01-14-project-progression.md

 ### 10 mins - Clarification of Stage Definitions and Monikers (see also #44)

+*Note: we did not have time to cover this*

 ### 5 mins - Confirmation that the CPC will be responsible for project acceptance process